-Traveling to Africa or Alaska is the obvious way to get great dramatic pictures, but very expensive.
-The drama in your backyard can be just as dramatic if you know where and what to look for.
+Traveling to Africa or Alaska is the obvious way to get great dramatic pictures, but it’s very expensive.
+The drama in your backyard can be just as dramatic if you know where to look and what to look for.
 Lighting is everything.
 Learn to see light and position yourself to capture natural light in its most flattering state.

 Learn to Capture Simple Things

 The key to observation is to never stop looking.
 The same scene can look very different at different times of day.
-Lightning changes, climate changes, mood changes.
+Lighting changes, climate changes, mood changes.
 Look beyond the “norm” and learn to see the basic beauty that is in everything around us.
 Humans really are the luckiest of all species because we have both the power to see and the power to appreciate!